Skip to main content

 Working with the database

-In this section, we will build upon the models we created in the previous section and add a database to store our favorite recipes that we create in the app.
+In this section, we will build upon the models we created in the previous section and add a database to store the recipes that users create in the app.
+This will allow our application to persist data between sessions.

 Object relation mapping